samyuktajayaram-stack/Technology-Design-Foundations/README.md

 https://www.tinkercad.com/things/1dZ03uLVOUf-hc-sr04-led?sharecode=3l7n070TypRqj6ZrWTR8lr-tbEiIGrffgCdBVhNSTYA

-I then plugged in the code (https://www.hackster.io/computeservicestechnology/diy-motion-activated-led-with-arduino-ultrasonic-sensor-cd0fee), and uploaded the sketch.
+I then plugged in the code ([DIY Motion-Activated LED with Arduino & Ultrasonic Sensor](https://www.hackster.io/computeservicestechnology/diy-motion-activated-led-with-arduino-ultrasonic-sensor-cd0fee), and uploaded the sketch.
 I was a litte worried that I may casue the LED to short (or even worse, fry the Arduino itself), but the outcome worked just as it was supposed to!

 Here is the code: